GroupEat/groupeat-api/app/Orders/docs/main.md

 Only restaurants are allowed to push an external order.

-The possible error responses are the same than the *Create group order* route except that the `userShouldBeActivated`, `invalidFoodRushDuration` and `deliveryDistanceTooLong` errors cannot occur.
+The possible error responses are the same than the *Create group order* route except that the `userShouldBeActivated`, `restaurantClosed`, `invalidEndingAt` and `deliveryDistanceTooLong` errors cannot occur.

-The foodrush duration is automatically set to {{ orders.external_order_foodrush_in_minutes }} minutes.
+The group order duration is automatically set to {{ orders.external_group_order_duration_in_minutes }} minutes.

 + Request